bozsahin/cogs579/README.md

 # cogs579 Spring 2024

-METU course on Philosophy of Computer Science
+# METU course on Philosophy of Computer Science

+What kind of thinking is involved when humans choose to study a problem computationally?
+This is the general question of the course.
+At this day and age, it is inevitable to get into AI issues, and we do so.
+But this is NOT a course on AI.
+It's about Computer Science in general.

 This is the web home when I teach it.
 This page is the course syllabus.